 My psychotherapy practice is located in San Francisco.
 I am a certified adult and child Jungian psychoanalyst.
 I work with adults dealing with issues like relationship turmoil, career change, creative obstacles, work stress, and major life transitions.
 I also see children and adolescents, as well as their parents, to treat a variety of family, developmental, and adjustment issues.

 Alejandro is an Associate Professor of Philosophy at the Univeristy of Oregon.
-I am working on the articulation of a decolonial poietics or decolonial aesthetic thought.
-This takes further my work on aesthetics and philosophy, on decolonizing consciousness, and on simultaneous asymmetric temporalities and the configuration of consciousness, intersubjectivity and singular identities out of dynamic pluriversal origins.
+Alejandro is working on the articulation of a decolonial poietics or decolonial aesthetic thought.
+This takes his work further on aesthetics and philosophy, on decolonizing consciousness, and on simultaneous asymmetric temporalities and the configuration of consciousness, intersubjectivity and singular identities out of dynamic pluriversal origins.

 Megan is a licensed psychologist working with adults and adolescents in Ventura County.
 Meghan's dissertation was on the Archetypes of Ecopsychologists at Pacifica Graduate Institute.
 She has worked as a naturalist, as a rites of passage guide, as a facilitator of progressive rural community development projects in South Africa, and as a psychotherapist in psychiatric hospital, clinic, and private practice settings.